John J. Castellani: Career

 Before joining PhRMA, Castellani was President and Chief Executive Officer of the Business Roundtable, an association of CEOs of leading U.S. corporations with a combined workforce of nearly 12 million employees and $6 trillion in annual revenues.
 The Business Roundtable was cited by the Financial Times as "the most influential chief executive lobbying group in the U.S." Castellani served at the Business Roundtable from May 2001 to July 2010.

-Non-profit work and community service

 Castellani is a former member of the Union College board of trustees.
 He is also an Ethics Resource Center Executive Fellow and a member of the Advisory Council of the Business Roundtable Institute for Corporate Ethics, in addition to being a member of The Economic Club of Washington, D.C.

 He has served on the Connecticut Governor's Prevention Task Force as vice chair, on the board of directors of Keep America Beautiful, and on the U.S. Olympic Committee.
-He was president of the Business Government Relations Council and chair of the Fairfax County Redevelopment and Housing Authority.
+He was president of the Business Government Relations Council and chair of the Fairfax County, Virginia Redevelopment and Housing Authority.